gmacario/easy-jenkins/docs/preparation.md

 Notice that the `runme.sh` will try to create a docker-machine if this is not already available.

-A more complex invocation may be used to create the containers to a differnt docker-machine (in the following example, `mv-linux-powerhorse`):
+A more complex invocation may be used to create the containers to a different docker-machine (in the following example, `mv-linux-powerhorse`):

 ```
 $ git clone https://github.com/gmacario/easy-jenkins